simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Inside of the `Rainy-Day` Directory there's the `scene` folder with the art and assets, and just above that is `scene.editorproject`.

+Of special note are two files

+1. 📜 `scene.babylon` - this is a JSON file that contains all the information about your scene, such as the meshes, cameras, lights and so on.
+This goes right alongside the assets, like the textures

+2. 📜 `scene.editorproject` - this is also a JSON file, and it contains information used by the *editor*.
+For isntance, the list of the materials, the files list, globalConfigurations, and the current state of the tools, like what is open or closed, or what theme you have.

+I encourage you to open them both in your favorite editor (VS Code) and take a look.

 #### Iterate!

 Close the editor.
 Imagine you're another person working on the project.
 Or you're you later in the day after lunch.
 Its time to reopen.